How to Make a Margarita

 The Speckled Palate participates in affiliate programs.
 As an Amazon Associate, I earn a commission from qualifying purchases.
 Please refer to my disclosure page for more information about these affiliate programs.

-• Limes or freshly squeezed lime juice—I purchase the squeezed kind from the refrigerated section at the grocery store.
+- Limes or fresh lime juice — I purchase the pre-squeezed kind from the refrigerated section at the grocery store.
 It’s with the pre-chopped fruit and is worth the splurge.
 However, you can purchase limes and squeeze ‘em yourself

-• Simple syrup—you can make it at home or you can purchase it from the store or online
+- Simple syrup — you can make it at home or you can purchase it from the store or online.
+Many margarita recipes call for agave syrup.
+This one does not.

 How to make margaritas at home